 There are a series of hurdles that are common to selling any property.
 Prepare for them so you can easily clear them, and if you can’t clear a hurdle, work to avoid it and save yourself the bruises and scrapes.

 If you know FHA will be a problem, either fix the issues or don’t allow any FHA buyers.
 If you know inspections are going to be an issue, publish the inspection reports and tell buyers to read them before they make an offer.
 If you know there are no recent comps, stop fishing for buyers who need an appraisal.
 You get the idea.

-The process of selling a home can be really simple and easy if you arm yourself with information and try to anticipate where you might have trouble so you can be ready when the time comes.
+The process of selling a home can be really simple if you arm yourself with information and try to anticipate where you might have trouble.
+Be ready when the time comes.

 To get started listing your property:

 - Select the package that fits your needs.

 - Use Promo Code BLOG to save $25 at checkout.

 - Start saving crazy amounts of money.